randomseed-io/phone-number/doc/10_introduction.md

 It is possible to get all of the supported region codes with the [`phone-number.core/regions`](phone-number.core.html#var-regions) global variable.

+### Dialing region codes

+**Dialing region code** (a.k.a calling region code) is a region code that some of the functions use as a supplementary information to establish certain properties of a number.
+Semantically it describes **where** the call is made from (what is its origin).

+It is common to use dialing region when testing or validating short phone numbers since their properties depend on the originating region.
+For example the number `112` is a valid short number (see the `:phone-number.short/valid?` key in an info map) when dialed from Poland but not from USA.

+Dialing region codes may be passed directly to functions that make use of it (and that is the first and prioritized way to obtain this information) but they can also be taken from the global dynamic variable `phone-number.core/*default-dialing-region*`.
+If the phone number is in a form of a map with `:phone-number/dialing-region` key present then a value associated with it will be tried before (but only if this property is not derived nor defaulted).

+In case of `phone-number.core/info` and `phone-number.core/short-info` there is another source of getting a dialing region code which is by derivation from a region code of the number.
+It is tried when there is no dialing region passed as an argument, no default dialing region set and no dialing region read from a map (if a phone number is a map).
+The derivation is enabled by default but can be controlled using the `phone-number.core/*info-dialing-region-derived*` dynamic variable.

+The value of dialing region will affect all of the calculated properties of the checked number that depend on it but not the one returned by the `phone-number.core/valid?` function.
+In its case one have to use ternary variant for the dialing region to be taken into consideration (even passing `nil` to make the function use the default).
+The reason behind it is that it is very rare need to test a regular number for validity with a different dialing region.
+In the majority of cases the returned value will be `false` and it could be a potential point of failure (or misunderstanding), especially when some default dialing region is present.

 ### Calling codes

 **Calling code** is a prefix number used to create regional or global phone number